International students visa renewal in South Africa

 Apply online through VFS for a study visa renewal: https://visa.vfsglobal.com/zaf/en/dha/apply-visa

-All full degree and Semester Study Abroad international students who received an offer to study at UCT are required to apply for a study visa endorsed for studies at UCT.
+All full degree and Semester Study Abroad international students who received an offer to study at UCT, whether firm or conditional, are required to apply for a study visa endorsed for studies at UCT.

-Study Visa application processing times can take up to three months or longer particularly at busy times when many students are applying or at the end of the year when the consulates and embassies are closed for the holiday period.
+Study Visa application processing times can take between 8-to-12 weeks or longer particularly at busy times when many students are applying or at the end of the year when the consulates and embassies are closed for the holiday period.
 We recommend you apply for your visa as soon as you accept your study offer.

 Full degree and SSA students travelling on a tourist visa are not able to register for study at UCT.
 Where an international student fails to take up a study offer, the offer is revoked and the University is obliged to inform the immigration authorities.
 Ensure you apply well in advance for your study visa covering the full duration of your programme of study.